carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 ![mgn](https://d1.awsstatic.com/pdp-headers/2022/application-migration/MGN-How-It-Works-Diagram_biggerfonts1.1cb6cd71af1796ed95842d71c7b7a588a81c442d.jpg)

 - It helps on automating the conversion of your **Source servers (VM)** (VMware vSphere, Microsoft Hyper-V or Microsoft Azure) **to run natively on AWS**.
 It also simplifies application modernization with built-in and custom optimization options.
-- AWS Application Migration Service (new) utilizes continuous, block-level replication and enables cutover windows measured in minutes
+- AWS Application Migration Service: Legacy vs New.
+  - New, it utilizes continuous, block-level replication and enables cutover windows measured in minutes.
-- AWS Server Migration Service (legacy) utilizes incremental, snapshot-based replication and enables cutover windows measured in hours.
+  - Legacy, it utilizes incremental, snapshot-based replication and enables cutover windows measured in hours.

 ## Networking